Manolis Psomas

-Psomas began his career with Panelefsiniakos F.C. and made 15 Alpha Ethniki appearances for the club.

 Career

 Panelefsiniakos

 Psomas began his career with Panelefsiniakos and made 15 Alpha Ethniki appearances for the club.

 Egaleo

 In 2001, Psomas signed with Egaleo.
 He stayed in Egaleo for 6 years, making 138 league appearances and scoring 6 goals for the club.
 Psomas is loved like few by Egaleo fans, for his offer and success to the team from 2001 to 2007.
 He also appointed as captain.

 Asteras Tripolis

 Manolis joined Asteras Tripolis in 2007.
 He stayed there until 2009, making 33 league performances, without scoring any goals.
 His appearances with Asteras, were result to the people talk about him.
 Many Greek teams were interesting to sign Psomas, for his very good defending and aerial ability and the passion he was showing.

 Kavala

 In 2009–2010 season, Psomas played with Kavala's jersey, appearing in 16 league matches, scoring any goals.
 It was Kavala's second consecutive season in Greek Super League, and the team was playing very well, with Psomas help.